- Are You Wondering How to Get an Emotional Support Dog or Other ESA?

 Emotional Support Animal Certification

-In order to enjoy the benefits of having an ESA, all you need is an official letter written by a licensed mental health professional, such as a Psychiatrist, Licensed Clinical Social Worker, or Psychologist.
+In order to enjoy the benefits of having an ESA, all you need is an official Emotional Support Animal Letter written by a Licensed Mental Health Professional (LMHP), such as a Psychiatrist, Licensed Clinical Social Worker, or Psychologist.

 So long as you pass our screening, based on questions from the Diagnostic and Statistical Manual of Mental Disorders (DSM), you can get a prescription for an Emotional Support Animal.